ArronJablonowski/UbuntuNotes/README.md

 cryptsetup -v luksAddKey /dev/sda /root/.keyfile
 ```

-Find the UUID of drive/partition with the following comamnd:
+Find the UUID of drive/partition to decrypt on boot with the following comamnd:
 ```
 ls -l /dev/disk/by-uuid/
 ```